Durannd/MovieFlix/README.md

 # 🎬 MovieFlix API

-Uma API RESTful para gerenciamento de filmes, categorias e plataformas de streaming, desenvolvida com Spring Boot e PostgreSQL.
+A RESTful API for managing movies, categories, and streaming platforms, built with Spring Boot and PostgreSQL.

-## 🚀 Tecnologias
+## 🚀 Technologies

 - **Java 24**
 - **Spring Boot 3.5.4**